BlogBeyond aroma: The therapeutic potential of caryophyllene in cannabis

 It is currently believed that caryophyllene is the only terpene that directly interacts with and binds to one of the body's cannabinoid receptors (CB2).
 Cannabinoids like THC and CBD also bind to these receptors.
 Caryophyllene can thus be considered a ‘cannabinoid’, as it demonstrates activity when bound to the CB2 receptor.

 Most of the terpenes produced by cannabis plants offer a range of health benefits, but it's thought that only caryophyllene has the ability to bind directly with receptors in the endocannabinoid system (ECS).
-This one difference makes caryophyllene stand out among its terpene peers and adds to the therapeutic potential of this special chemical.
+This one difference makes caryophyllene stand out amongst its terpene peers and adds to the therapeutic potential of this special chemical.

 Caryophyllene is also the first approved dietary terpene.
 It is classified as a Generally Recognised As Safe (GRAS) compound and has been used as a food additive for decades.